 Visualizing the workings of living cells has transformed biological understanding.
-Today, optical technologies allow us to discern the movements of individual macromolecules in cells embedded within living tissues, but there is still plenty of room for improvement in resolution, speed, and minimizing tissue damage.
-Dr. Knutson has brought his training in optical physics to create better instruments for examining the inner workings of cells and macromolecular complexes.
+Today, optical technologies allow us to learn about the role of individual macromolecules in cells embedded within living tissues, but there is still plenty of room for improvement in non-destructive resolution, speed, and sensitivity.
+Dr. Knutson has brought his training in optical physics to create better instruments and software for examining the inner workings of cells and macromolecular complexes.

 Jay Knutson received his M.S. in 1975 and Ph.D. in 1978 from the University of Minnesota in Minneapolis.
 He was a postdoctoral fellow at the Freshwater Institute and from 1980 to 1984, at Johns Hopkins University.
 Before being named Chief of the Optical Spectroscopy Section in 1999, Dr. Knutson was a senior staff fellow in the NHLBI’s Laboratory of Technical Development from 1984 to 1989, and a research biophysicist in the Laboratory of Cell Biology from 1990 to 1999.
-He has authored or coauthored more than 80 papers.
-Dr. Knutson is a member of the Biophysical Society, Society of Photooptical Instrument Engineering, and American Association for the Advancement of Science; he was also elected to the Johns Hopkins University Society of Scholars in 2006.
+He has authored or coauthored more than 107 papers.
+Dr. Knutson is a member of the Society of Photo-Optical Instrument Engineering and American Association for the Advancement of Science.

 Related Scientific Focus Areas

 Molecular Biology and Biochemistry

 This page was last updated on Thursday, August 31, 2023